-We often feel helpless when someone we know is facing a serious illness and may not know how to act or what to say.
+We often feel helpless when someone we know is facing a serious illness.
+What do we say and how can we step in for meaningful help?
 These tips can help family and friends interact with someone who is facing a serious illness.

 Don’t avoid the patient.
 Be the friend or loved one you have always been.